dexX7/mastercoin-faucet/README.md

 Project status
 =================
 5/5 authentication methods are implemented.
-Rudimentary payout system which uses raw transactions and needs to be in sync so that all outputs are available and balanaces are up-to-date.
+Payout system that uses raw transactions and finds fitting unspent outputs.
+MSC balanace needs to be synced manually.

 To do
 =================
 - Replace signature based bitcointalk.org authentication with one-time-token string authentication
-- More autonomous and dynamic payout system
 - Detect redemption of multiple rewards
 - DB and code cleanup and optimization